 Students beyond compulsory school attendance age who have not earned a high school diploma or equivalent, are not committed to earning a high school diploma equivalent, and have passed the assessment exam from the education offered at NTI.
-The assessment exam is administered at no cost.
-If the exam results are noted as failed, scheduling of a re-take must be arranged with the Admissions Office.
+The readiness assessment is administered at no cost.
+Two attempts to pass are allowed.
+If the exam results are noted as failed, you'll be allowed to retake after 60 days.
 Admissions of failed exams are not permissible.
 Students who wish to participate in Federal Financial Aid must possess a high school diploma or GED.